How to Create a Copyright Page for your Book in 1 Hour: Structure & Templates.

 The familiar sentence “All Rights Reserved” is found here.
 You have a statement asking the readers to respect the writer’s book and rights.
 Here are examples of the notice to give you a better idea.

 All rights reserved.
-No part of this book may be reproduced in any form by any electronic or mechanical means, including information storage and retrieval systems, without permission in writing from the publisher, except by a reviewer who may quote brief passages in a review.
+No part of this book may be reproduced in any form by any electronic or mechanical means, including information storage and retrieval systems, without prior written permission from the publisher, except by a reviewer who may quote brief passages in a review.

 3. Type of Edition

-The information includes whether the eBook or print book is a first, second, or third publication.
+It provides the book’s edition information.
+The information includes whether the eBook or print book is a first edition, second edition, or third edition.
 It is given in different ways, namely:

 First edition, 2019

-This part gives credits to anyone who has contributed immensely to the creation of this book.
+This part in a copyright page gives credits to anyone who has contributed immensely to the creation of this book.
 Most books include the name of illustrators, photographers, graphic designers, and cover designers.
 Some common credits include:

 - Edited by